 Please do NOT vote using any gold proxy card from the Boots Group.
 The Boots Group has notified the Company that it intends to propose four (4) director nominees for election at the Annual Meeting in opposition to the director Company Nominees recommended by the Board.
 If the Boots Group proceeds with its proposal, you may receive solicitation materials from the Boots Group, including an opposition proxy statement and gold proxy card.
 The Company is not responsible for the accuracy of any information contained in any proxy materials used by the Boots Group or any other statements that the Boots Group may otherwise make.
 The Board has not endorsed any of the Boots Group Nominees and unanimously recommends that you disregard any gold proxy card or solicitation materials that may be sent to you by the Boots Group.
 Please note that instructing to vote WITHHOLD with respect to any of the Boots Group Nominees on a gold proxy card is not the same as voting FOR the Company Nominees, because any vote using the gold proxy card will revoke any WHITE proxy you previously submitted.
-If you have already submitted a proxy using the gold proxy card, you have every right to change your vote by marking, signing, dating and returning your WHITE proxy card by mail, or by following the instructions on your WHITE proxy card or voting instruction form or Proxy Materials Notice to vote via the Internet or telephone.
-Only the latest dated, validly executed proxy you submit will count.
+If you have already submitted a proxy using the gold proxy card, you have every right to change your vote by marking, signing, dating and returning your WHITE proxy card by mail or by following the instructions on your WHITE proxy you submit will count.